Small Time Behavior and Summability for the Schr\"odinger Equation: Quadratic Nonlinearities.

 The well-posedness of qNLS above is studied in \cite{kenig1996quadratic}.
-By $X^{s,b}$ method, they prove that qNLS for $N_1$ and $N_3$ are well-posed in $H^s(\mathbb{R})$ for $s>-\frac{3}{4}$ whereas that for $N_2$ is well-posedness for $s>-\frac{1}{4}$; the well-posedness associated to $N_1$ was improved to $H^{-1}(\mathbb{R})$ and was shown to be sharp in \cite{bejenaru2006sharp}.
-Writing the solution in the integral form,
+By $X^{s,b}$ method, the qNLS for $N_1$ and $N_3$ are well-posed in $H^s(\mathbb{R})$ for $s>-\frac{3}{4}$ whereas that for $N_2$ is well-posedness for $s>-\frac{1}{4}$; the well-posedness associated to $N_1$ was improved to $H^{-1}(\mathbb{R})$ and was shown to be sharp in \cite{bejenaru2006sharp}.
+In the integral form, the solution satisfies

-it is natural to wonder whether the technique used to control the potential term in the previous section would work on nonlinearities as well.
-The goal is to prove analogous smoothing estimates for $N_i$, $i=1,2,3$ as in Lemma $2.3$ from which convergence to initial data follows by Sobolev embedding as in Theorem $2.1$.\\
+and the goal is to prove smoothing estimates for $N_i$, $i=1,2,3$ as in \cref{l:33} from which convergence to initial data follows by the Sobolev embedding.

-\textbf{Theorem 3.1.} \textit{Let $u$ be the (local) strong solution of the qNLS corresponding to $N_i, i=1,3$.
-Then convergence a.e. to initial data holds if and only if $s\geq \frac{1}{4}$.}\\

-\textbf{Theorem 3.2.} \textit{Let $u$ be the (local) strong solution of the qNLS corresponding to $N_2$.
-Then convergence a.e. to initial data holds for $s> \frac{1}{4}$.}\\